A few pounds of dried beef, a jug of water, a refilled flask of liquor, a new tent and a fresh new set of spare clothing and cloak. What else?

 ‘Don’t have any room to swing my sword in the alley… I’ve gotta push him out into the open.‘

 Slamming his sword down onto Leon’s parma once again, Aaron didn’t pull back.
 Instead, he summoned up a surge of strength, and with a mighty roar, pushed Leon forward.
-The clearly inexperienced warrior whimpered as he was pushed out of the alley and onto his back.
+The clearly inexperienced warrior whimpered as he was forced out of the alley and onto his back.

 He hustled to his feet and raised his sword back up, but it was far too late.
 Now with ample room to swing his sword, Aaron had already reared it back, throwing a mighty blow forward.
 The claymore smashed right through Leon’s longsword, sending the broken blade and handle flying away.